swaptacular/swpt_accounts/protocol.rst

-.. [#demurrage-rate] The value of the ``demurrage_rate`` field in `PreparedTransfer`_ messages SHOULD be equal to the most negative interest rate that is theoretically possible to occur on the sender' account, between the transfer's preparation and the transfer's commit.
+.. [#demurrage-rate] The value of the ``demurrage_rate`` field in `PreparedTransfer`_ messages SHOULD be equal to the most negative interest rate that is theoretically possible to occur on any of the accounts with the given debtor, between the transfer's preparation and the transfer's commit.
 Note that the current interest rate on the sender's account is not that important, because it can change significantly between the transfer's preparation and the transfer's commit.

 .. [#gratis-period] When the interest rate on creditors' accounts could be negative, the value of the ``gratis_period`` field in